espocrm/documentation/docs/administration/fields.md

 Parameters:

 * Max-length – a max acceptable length of a text;
-* Disable Text Cut – if not checked, then long texts will be shortened and can be expanded (for detail view mode);
+* Disable Text Cut – if not checked, then long texts will be shortened and can be expanded (for the detail view mode);
-* Number of rows of textarea – max number of rows before scroll bar appears (for edit view mode);
+* Number of rows of textarea – a max number of rows before scroll bar appears (for the edit view mode);
-* Cut Height (px) – a max height of a text, if longer, then it will be cut (for detail view mode);
+* Cut Height (px) – a max height of a text, if longer, then it will be cut (for the detail view mode);
 * Display raw text (no markdown) – to disable markdown support.

 ![Text](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/fields/text.png)